daaanny90/dannyspina/src/routes/blog/firestore.md

   - "Database"
 ---

-# Real World Use Cases for Firestore

-tl;dr: This blog post explores how Firestore, a flexible and scalable NoSQL database, can be used in real world software projects.
-It includes code examples for developers to try out.

 ## Introduction

 Firestore is a NoSQL document database that offers a flexible, scalable solution for storing and syncing data across devices and servers.
 It's a powerful tool that can be used in a variety of software projects, from simple apps to complex systems.